Randy Arozarena Player Props: Rays vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff was 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in the league.

-- The Tigers had a 4.06 team ERA that ranked 21st across all MLB pitching staffs.
+- The Tigers' 4.06 team ERA ranked 21st among all league pitching staffs.

 - Tigers pitchers combined to give up 167 home runs (one per game), the 10th-fewest in the big leagues.